Asadkhan153/Cypres_Demo/README.md

 ## 🚀 Install the project

-Install project dependencies with: npm i
+Install project dependencies with: npm install